The $\hat{A}$ genus as a projective volume form on the derived loop space: Integration

-From Theorem \ref{ManifoldThm} we know that one dimensional Chern-Simons also defines a projective volume form on $T[-1] (X, \fg_{X_{\overline{\partial}}})$ which we will denote $\overline{dVol}_{S^1}$.
-That this volume form is integrable follows from the general results proved by in \cite{Cos3}.
+From Theorem \ref{thm:QCS} we know that one dimensional Chern--Simons defines a projective volume form on $T[-1] (X, \fg_{X_{\overline{\partial}}})$ which we will denote $\overline{dVol}_{S^1}$.
+That this volume form is integrable follows from Proposition \ref{prop:int}.
 We then have the following.